pentandra/lifepreserver/content/blog/designing-for-open-access/index.markdown

 ## Designing for True Open Access to Knowledge

 While open access to research journals is a great step, it does not solve the fundamental problem of open access to knowledge.
-In a way, it seems like a hack on top of the current publication paradigm.
-The same goes for [altmetrics].
+In a way, it's a hack on top of the paper publication paradigm.
+The same goes for [altmetrics] as it stands right now.
-While it lets us have access to the papers, it still doesn't give us open access to the knowledge contained therein---*the knowledge that was in the researcher's head*.
-The scholarly paper is just a *format* for the dissemination of knowledge.
 True open access, to us, means more than [just open access to these research papers](#sec:the-modern-open-access-movement)---it means open access to raw, unadulterated *knowledge*.
-It means opening up [silos][mission]---the silo of the individual researcher as well as organizational silos.
+The scholarly paper is just a *format* for the dissemination[^dissemination] of knowledge.
+Even if we have access to the papers, we still have a problem.
+We still have to manually and mentally extract that knowledge from the paper.
+Our brains become the bottleneck, and we spend a lot of time trying to crack open nuts.
+So what would true open access to knowledge look like?
+I have listed five general principles below that would really [open up our access to the knowledge of the world][mission].

 ### Emphasizing Attribution, not Authorship